 Contemporary

 When the buildings were constructed, they were controversial because their style was so different from previous skyscrapers.
-The architect Frank Lloyd Wright criticized them as "flat-chested architecture", expressing his disappointment that Mies had chosen to create such a design.
+The architect Frank Lloyd Wright expressed his disappointment that Mies had chosen to create such a design.
 A writer for the Western Mail in Cardiff said that Mies's orderly design of the buildings resembled the "sterilised order of the science laboratory", while a writer for The New York Times said that the buildings were "a lovely laboratory concept" that nonetheless were bound to annoy some observers.
 Architectural Forum magazine said in 1955 that, while 860–880 Lake Shore Drive was successful, it had inspired several derivatives of markedly lower quality.
 The next year, a member of a panel for Architectural Record magazine wrote that the complex "is perfect in its proportions, serene in its stand".
 When Life magazine took pictures of the towers in 1957, they were captioned as "animated and inanimate, revealing yet restrained", as perceived from Lake Michigan.

 Retrospective